-To create accessible, comfortable, safe and joyful space, capable of quick transformation into a space that is visible, serious, inspirational and empowering with no clear boundaries between working, learning and socialising
+To create an accessible, comfortable, safe and joyful space, capable of a quick transformation into a space that is visible, serious, inspirational and empowering with no clear boundaries between working, learning and socialising

-The amphitheatrical layout of Greek agora was chosen to illustrate the concept of cradle of democracy.
-Interior of this building is designed to encourage aspiration and achievement through personal and social engagement and promote equal opportunity to take part in open, honest and collaborative dialogue.
+The amphitheatrical layout of a Greek agora was chosen to illustrate the concept of a cradle of democracy.
+The interior of this building is designed to encourage aspiration and achievement through personal and social engagement and to promote equal opportunity by taking part in open, honest and collaborative dialogue.

 Space planning to accommodate multi-functionality:

 Assembly hall for 200 students with all presentation facilities such as screens, ICT, etc.

 Circular seating benches made of concrete with wood inserts (environmentally friendly and very robust)